Student Endocrinology Exposure Development (SEED) program – NEW

 The inaugural session of the program was held virtually via Zoom on August 14 from 4-5 PM EDT.
 Dr. Marissa Kilberg from the student and resident subcommittee of the PES Education council discussed HYPERTHYROIDISM: WORK-UP, DIAGNOSIS AND CLINICAL PEARLS.

-The next offering for SEED is:
+The November offering for SEED was:

 ‘My Baby Has A Blood Sugar Problem’

-This session will be held virtually via Zoom on November 13 from 4-5 PM EDT.
+This session was held virtually via Zoom on November 13 from 4-5 PM EDT.
 There will be a Q/A session during which members of the student and resident subcommittee will address questions from students related to research opportunities, residency and fellowship applications (what to look for in programs, tips for application, etc.), and advocacy followed by an interactive case discussion to achieve the following educational objectives.

 By the end of the activity, attendees will be able to: